Overview

 Master of Urban Design

-The Master in Urban Design, is a three (optional four) semester, STEM designated program that provides students with a vital design experience investigating the guiding principles for building regions, cities and communities.
+The Master in Urban Design, is a 36 credit, three (optional four) semester, STEM designated program that provides students with a vital design experience investigating the guiding principles for building regions, cities and communities.
 Reflecting the imperatives of sustainability and resilience, the program conceptualizes cities as an extension of the ecological transect across the natural to human habitat, providing students with a range of experiences from rural to urban.
 Studios and seminars engage the pressing contemporary challenges of housing, infrastructure, climate change, and health and wellness.

 Program Director Elizabeth Plater-Zyberk, recognized for her foundational role in the development of the movement called the New Urbanism, leads the program that invites students to explore design, policy and management tools for place-making as a vehicle for improving quality of life in a variety of urban settings.
 The impact of the built environment on health, retrofitting the suburban landscape, real estate development as community building, adaptation to climate change, and urban growth and revitalization, are topics prominent in course offerings and faculty research.